 All the properties of the component defined with the Property decorator will be visible in the service properties.

-The controller is a Python property that must contain a boolean.
+The controller is an injected field (a Python property) that must contain a boolean.
 By default, the controller is set to True, i.e. the service will be provided by the component when it is validated.